-Porcelain enamel, while still safer than PFOA or PTFE, falls under the category of controversial non-toxic cookware materials.
-It’s a possibility that lead and cadmium can sometimes leach from even some of the highest-end products, though this is more evident in the cheaper brands.
+This type of enamel, while still safer than PFOA or PTFE, falls under the category of controversial non-toxic cookware materials.
+It's a possibility that lead and cadmium can sometimes leach from even some of the highest-end products, though this is more evident in the cheaper brands.

 Note the Le Creuset brand has been reported to have the lowest levels of contaminants in the blue colored pans.

-Porcelain enamel can tend not to cook so evenly, so if you are a chef and are focused on only creating 5-star culinary creations, consider a different alternative.
-This material is best to use if you don’t plan on cooking with high heat, as this can damage the delicate coating.
+It can tend not to cook so evenly, so if you are a chef and are focused on only creating 5-star culinary creations, consider a different alternative.
+This material is best to use if you don't plan on cooking with high heat, as this can damage the delicate coating.

 If you decide to indulge on a high-quality porcelain item, it will last longer than a ceramic coated item, if you're looking for something that will withstand time.